mavlink/mavlink-devguide/en/guide/serialization.md

 <!-- From https://github.com/mavlink/pymavlink/blob/master/generator/mavparse.py#L385 -->

-> **Note** This uses the same x25 checksum that is used at runtime.
+> **Note** This uses the same CRC-16/MCRF4XX checksum that is used at runtime.
   It calculates a CRC over the message name (such as “RAW_IMU”) followed by the type and name of each field, space separated.
   The order of the fields is the order they are sent over the wire.
 For arrays, the array length is also added.

 ## Checksum {#checksum}

-The packet format includes a 2-byte CRC to allow detection of message corruption.
+The packet format includes a 2-byte CRC-16/MCRF4XX to allow detection of message corruption.
-The checksum is the same as used in ITU X.25 and SAE AS-4 standards ([CRC-16-CCITT](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#Polynomial_representations_of_cyclic_redundancy_checks)), documented in [SAE AS5669A](http://www.sae.org/servlets/productDetail?PROD_TYP=STD&PROD_CD=AS5669A).
 See the MAVLink source code for [the documented C-implementation](https://github.com/mavlink/c_library_v2/blob/master/checksum.h).

 The CRC covers the whole message, excluding `magic` byte and the signature (if present).